soondubu137/resume-website/src/index.md

   tagline: Software Engineer
   actions:
     - theme: brand
-      text: About me
+      text: About Me
       link: /profile/about
+    - theme: brand
+      text: Résumé
+      link: /api-examples
     - theme: alt
-      text: Resume
+      text: View on GitHub
-      link: /api-examples
+      link: /profile/about

 features:
   - title: Open to work
-    details: I am looking for early-career job opportunities in software engineering.
+    details: I am looking for early-career opportunities in software engineering.
   - title: Graduation
     details: I will finish my last quarter in December 2024.
 I can start employment in early 2025.
+  - title: GitHub
+    details: Where I keep (some of) my work and contribute to others'.
-  - title: Visa
+  - title: LinkedIn
-    details: Please note that after the OPT period, I will need visa sponsorship to work in the United States.
+    details: Where I look for career opportunities.
 ---